-Other versions: Produced in several variations.
-Often used as a wall lamp.
+Other versions: This Banci Firenze sunburst flush mount. was produced in several variations.
+It is often used as a wall lamp.
 Lighting in this style is still in production.

-Founded in 1899 by Giuseppe Banci in the historic centre of Florence, Italy.
-Initially started as glassmakers, the company soon began with the restoration of chandeliers in iron, crystal and glass, or the antiquarians of the Santo Spirito neighbourhood in the city.
+Founded in 1899 by Giuseppe Banci in the historic center of Florence, Italy.
+Initially started as glass-makers, the company soon began with the restoration of chandeliers in iron, crystal and glass, or the antiquarians of the Santo Spirito neighbourhood in the city.

 His son, Gastone and his daughter, Gina, continued to restore antiques and began to produce their own lighting fixtures in the 1930’s and the 1940’s.
 Gastone travelled a lot, buying unique glasses and crystals; Gina, worked in the workshop, joining the various elements and creating the first “Banci” chandeliers.

 Today (2018) the artisan workshop is a company in its fourth generation, assisted by a managerial staff.
 All lighting is handmade.
 They also produce furniture and decoration.